-The phenomenon of university rankings is gaining increasing attention on a global scale.
-It is a method for comparing the quality of the many hundreds of universities around the world.
-The universities are judged by their academic performance, publications, reputation, collaboration with industrial partners and the quality of the education, among other things.
-The rankings are used by the media, governments, prospective students, staff, universities and stakeholders.
+Rankings are methods for comparing the quality of many hundreds of universities around the world.
+Universities are judged by their academic performance, publications, reputation, collaboration with industrial partners and the quality of the education, among other things.

 Internationally, the Times Higher Education Ranking and the QS-ranking are regarded as leaders in terms of assessing universities at both academic education and research level.
-In the general Times Higher Education and QS rankings TU/e has been in the top 20% worldwide for years.
+In general, TU/e has been in the top 20% form the THE and QS ranking for years.
 The equally recognized Academic Ranking of World Universities (ARWU/ Shanghai) targets only the assessment of research and not the quality of the education.
 ARWU determines the position in the ranking, and in the related subsidiary rankings, by looking at aspects like the number of alumni and staff that have won a Nobel Prize or a Fields Medal, the number of highly-cited academics and the number of publications in Nature or Science.

 The CWTS Leiden Ranking assesses universities only in respect of measurable facets that are related to academic publication output (a bibliographic analysis), ignoring other indicators like reputation, financial viability or quality of education.
 Since 2016 the CWTS Leiden Ranking no longer publishes a ready-made ranking list, but provides a multidimensional perspective on the website.
 A list is compiled by selecting indicators.
 TU/e scores well above the global average with the share of publications in the top 1% and the 10% for most cited,